 A peculiar British etiquette is saying “sorry” frequently, even when not at fault, and forming orderly queues for everything, maintaining strict politeness and patience.

-A popular saying in the UK is ‘Manners maketh man’, which means politeness, good manners, and civility are essential to humanity.
+A popular saying in the UK is ‘Manners maketh the man’, which means politeness, good manners, and civility are essential to humanity.
 Above mentioned are basic British table etiquettes, you must be aware of, to avoid any kind of embarrassment in your future.

 For booking the best accommodation abroad to start your study abroad experience you can contact Fly Homes at 1800572118.